linux-system-roles/metrics/README.md

 ### metrics_query_service: false

 Boolean flag allowing host to be setup with time series query services.
-Enabling this starts PCP and Redis servers for querying recorded PCP metrics.
+Enabling this starts PCP and Valkey or Redis servers for querying any recorded PCP metrics.
-This option requires Redis v5+ which is available on Fedora, CentOS 8, RHEL 8, or later versions of these platforms.
+This option requires either Valkey or Redis v5+ which is available on Fedora, CentOS 8, RHEL 8, or later versions of these platforms (Valkey is the prefered solution on Fedora, Centos 10, RHEL 10 and later).

 ### metrics_into_elasticsearch: false